-Amount of Fuel Flow (see Fuel Flow Rate Inspection)
+Amount of Fuel Flow (see Fuel Flow Rate Inspection in this chapter)

-- ★ If the fuel pressure is much lower than specified, and if inspection above checks out good, replace the throttle body assy, nozzle assy or the fuel pump and measure the fuel pressure again (see appropriate sections). - Remove the fuel pressure gauge, fuel hoses and adapter. - Install the fuel tank (see Fuel Tank Installation).
+- ★If the fuel pressure is much lower than specified, and if inspection above checks out good, replace the throttle body assy, nozzle assy or the fuel pump and measure the fuel pressure again (see appropriate sections). - Remove the fuel pressure gauge, fuel hoses and adapter. - Install the fuel tank (see Fuel Tank Installation in this chapter).